 Radio listeners will have heard Bernard’s contributions to the Mark Radcliffe programmes on Radios 1 and 2.
 Drama lovers will recognise his dulcet tones from quite a few plays and serials on Radio 4 as well.

-At The Met on Thursday 2 April he’ll be performing his unique blend of songs, stories, monologues, very silly one verse poems and guitar playing, as he did at The Met’s “Victoria Wood” evening last May.
+At The Met he’ll be performing his unique blend of songs, stories, monologues, very silly one verse poems and guitar playing, as he did at The Met’s “Victoria Wood” evening in May 2019.

 Visit Bernard’s website to see the books and hear the eighteen CDs and lots more.